massplatform/bidsim/README.md

 ```

 ADB Workflow:
-Step 1: Make sure that you have the ADB tool installed using the SDK Manager and the Android SDK Platform-Tool package.
+Step 1: Make sure that you have the ADB tool installed using the SDK Manager or the Android SDK Platform-Tool package.
 See: https://developer.android.com/studio/command-line/adb

 Step 2: Enable developer mode on your phone and ensure that USB debugging is enabled (Your phone will prompt you later to authorise a computer)